 The 36–credit curriculum includes 12 credits of core courses, a three–credit management course, and 21 credits of electives.
 The program covers key topics such as information sources and services, research and evaluation methods, and information organization.
 The management component offers two course options: management of libraries and information centers or law library administration.
 Electives offer candidates the chance to explore their chosen concentration through a selection of four courses.
 Students in the archival studies concentration, for example, choose from courses such as oral history, archival representation, and genealogical sources and services.
 Degree candidates complete 12 concentration credits and fulfill the remaining elective credits with a selection of additional courses, such as collection development, database modeling and design, and social justice and the information profession.

-St. John’s is regionally accredited by the Middle States Commission on Higher Education.
-The library science program is accredited by the American Library Association.
+- St. John’s is regionally accredited by the Middle States Commission on Higher Education

 NU has offered distance education for over 100 years, starting with correspondence courses and other nontraditional methods and eventually developing a comprehensive online learning program that serves students around the state and the region.
 The school’s master of science in secondary education with a concentration in school libraries trains degree candidates to serve as school librarians and media coordinators, building competencies in leadership and management, public service, and the use of technology.
 The program uses a primarily asynchronous format that includes assignment deadlines but requires no set login times, giving online learners the flexibility to fit schoolwork around other obligations.